janek/dotfiles/README.md

 ### problems

-- *cask will break if some app from the list is already installed from a different source.* Likely not hard to solve with good bash skills.
+- *cask will break if some app from the list is already installed from a different source.* To avoid this and have the whole list install, do this on a fresh start or remove apps you already have.
+Likely very easy to solve with good bash skills (output redirect?).
-- *some cask packages provoke a password prompt.* I moved them to the bottom of the list to go around it, [ptb/mac-setup](https://github.com/ptb/mac-setup) probably contains a better solution
+- *some cask packages provoke a password prompt or take long* I moved them to the bottom of the list to go around it, [ptb/mac-setup](https://github.com/ptb/mac-setup) probably contains a better solution.

 ### sources